 Greater Engagement of Mental Wellbeing Solutions Through Personalisation

 Mental health problems are a worldwide pandemic.
 Over 50-80% of New Zealanders will experience mental distress in their lifetime, costing an estimated $12B or 5% of GDP annually.
-While evidence indicates early detection and intervention is the key to improving outcomes, there is often a considerable delay from the onset of symptoms to the time help is sought.

 Existing services are inadequate, particularly in the area of prevention and in supporting the majority of the population before they reach crisis point.
 Stigma and lack of access continue to be major barriers to people seeking help.
 We need new ways of increasing awareness and delivering assistance to sufferers, would-be sufferers and their carers.

 Mentemia is a digital platform that helps people improve their mental wellbeing by incorporating science-based tools and expert content into approachable, ‘bite-sized’ content and interactive tools.
 The purpose of this study was to investigate if personalised suggestions of solutions based on the user’s Mentemia profile increase engagement with the Mentemia app.

 The involvement of data scientists in this project through PDH had two main purposes:

 - To deliver an initial version of a machine learning-based recommender which enables the personalised daily content suggestion on the app’s main screen, as a replacement of the current static rule-based suggestion mechanism;

 - To help build up the Mentemia team’s data science capabilities for future maintenance/improvement of the ML-based recommender.